elielagmay/til/django/pytest.md

-### Mocking Django reverse ForeignKey relations in unit tests
+### Mocking Django reverse ForeignKey relationships in unit tests

 If we have the following models,